DOFLinx/docs/docs/README.md

 There is a Linux version of DOFLinx that can be used for Mame arcade games and some limited output boards.

+# What Does It Cost?

+DOFLinx is free.
+If you have been charged for it, them demand your money back.
+DOFLinx "HQ" is in Adelaide Australia, and as a pinball and arcade enthusiast I provide this free of charge.
+I do have costs to keep things running, and if you think DOFLinx is worth it, then please donate via this link every few years[https://www.paypal.com/donate?hosted_button_id=YEPCTUYFX5KDE](https://www.paypal.com/donate?hosted_button_id=YEPCTUYFX5KDE) (Its a bit like annual support :-) ).
+This allows me to stay current with software and hardware to build and test.
+A big thanks to those hardware and software manufactureres who provide their product at no cost so I can make DOFLinx work with it.

 # What Can DOFLinx Do?

 - Drive toys on the following output boards in any combination